Alpine Star (horse)

 Alpine Star (foaled 24 March 2017) is an Irish Thoroughbred racehorse.
 She showed very good form as a juvenile in 2019, winning two of her three races including the Debutante Stakes.
 On her first run of 2020 she won the Coronation Stakes.

 Background

-Alpine Star is a chestnut filly with no white markings bred in Ireland by the Niarchos family.
+Alpine Star is a chestnut mare with no white markings bred in Ireland by the Niarchos family.
 She was sent into training with Jessica Harrington at Moone, in County Kildare.

 She was from the second crop of foals sired by the 2014 German Horse of the Year Sea The Moon, who won four of his five races before his racing career was ended by injury.
 Alpine Star's dam Alpha Lupi was unraced but came from a very successful female bloodline which has been in the ownership of the Niarchos family for several generations: she was a daughter of East of the Moon who was in turn a daughter of Miesque.
-In 2015 she had produced Alpha Centauri.
+In 2015 she produced Alpha Centauri, by Mastercraftsman.